 LONG TERM PROCESS CONTROL FOR BIOGAS PLANTS – THE IMPORTANCE OF BICARBONATE PARAMETER

-For efficient biogas production, sludge bacteria require a pH-value in the range of about 6.5 to 8.
-A stabilization of the pH-value in this area is mainly achieved (> 85) by the bicarbonate (= buffer substance) released in large quantities during anaerobic degradation.
+For efficient biogas production, sludge bacteria require a pH in the range of about 6.5 to 8.
+A stabilization of the pH in this area is mainly achieved ( 85) by the bicarbonate (= buffer substance) released in large quantities during anaerobic degradation.>

 Process disturbances regularly lead to increased levels of free fatty acids (FFA) or decreasing bicarbonate levels, as the acids consume bicarbonate.
-However, due to the buffering effect of the bicarbonate the pH-value is initially hardly reduced.
+However, the buffering effect of the bicarbonate hardly reduces the pH at first.

 ADVANTAGES OF A PROCESS CONTROL WITH THE BICARBONATE TESTER